corbindavenport/nexus-tools/README.md

 * A [USB Vendor ID list](https://apkudo.com/one-true-adb_usb-ini-to-rule-them-all/) and [UDEV rules file](https://github.com/M0Rf30/android-udev-rules/blob/master/51-android.rules) are installed to fix common USB connection issues (UDEV file only applies to Linux and is optional).
 * Can be easily removed.

 ¹*Windows Subsystem for Linux doesn't support USB connections.
-However, it is possible to [use ADB over a Wi-Fi connection](https://play.google.com/store/apps/details?id=com.ttxapps.wifiadb).*
+However, it is possible to use ADB over a Wi-Fi connection using a [third-party app](https://play.google.com/store/apps/details?id=com.ttxapps.wifiadb) or [Android 11+](https://www.androidpolice.com/2020/03/18/android-11-developer-preview-2-fully-supports-wireless-adb/).*

 ²*Chrome OS 75 or newer is required for [USB support](https://www.androidpolice.com/2019/06/26/chrome-os-75/).*